roncterry/Deploy-SUSE-AI/README.md

 1) Deploy the SUSE Observability Cluster

-   a) View/edit the common Observability deployment config file (`deploy_suse_observability.cfg`) and make any changes needed such as the number of replicas counts (for single node clusters leave all of the replica counts at `1`)
+   a) View/edit the common Observability deployment config file (`deploy_suse_observability.cfg`) and make any changes needed such as the number of replicas counts (for single node clusters leave all of the replica counts set to `1`)

    b) Edit the `authentication_and_licenses.cfg` file to add your Observability license key. (***Note:** you can also add your SUSE Application Collection service account or access token info at the same time*)